What Caused the Dubai Floods?

 Cloud seeding!
 What’s that?

-Cloud seeding is the method used to make clouds release more rain by adding special chemicals like silver iodide to them.
+Cloud seeding is the method used to make clouds release more rain by adding special chemicals like [[silver iodide::A pale yellow coloured chemical substance.]] to them.

 This is done by releasing chemicals into the clouds using aeroplanes.
 The chemical substances help form raindrops, which then cause rainfall.

-Cloud seeding has helped create artificial rainfall in places including China and the UAE.
+Cloud seeding has helped create [[artificial::Something that is man-made.]] rainfall in places including China and the UAE.

 Although some believe cloud seeding caused heavy rain, many experts disagree and say it was not the reason.